Martial Arts, & Self-Defense 29 Second Street Meadville, Mississippi 39653

-Master Instructor Duane Simpson is a 4th Degree Black Belt Hapkido, 2nd Degree Black Belt Tang Soo Do, and 2nd Degree Black Belt Tri O Ryu Jujitsu.
+Master Instructor Duane Simpson is a 4th Degree Black Belt Hapkido, 3rd Degree Black Belt Goshin Jujitsu, 2nd Degree Black Belt Tang Soo Do, and 2nd Degree Black Belt Tri O Ryu Jujitsu.
 He started his Martial Arts career in 1983 with Instructor Michael LeBlanc, in Tang Soo Do from The Gonzales Karate Club in Prairieville, La. earning his 1st degree black belt in 1987.
 He enlisted in the US Army Signal Corps in 1988, during the last years of the Cold War and the first Gulf War receiving an Honorable Discharge in 1993.

 In 2002 he enlisted in the US Air Force as a Munitions Specialist after the horrible events of 9-11-2001.
 He served in supporting “Operation Iraqi Freedom” and “Operation Enduring Freedom” until 2011 after which he received another Honorable Discharge.

-While stationed in Shreveport, Louisiana he began training with Master Robert Fatheree in Tri O Ryu Jujitsu, currently holds a Nidan/2nd Degree Black Belt, and currently working towards further advancement.
+While stationed in Shreveport, Louisiana he began training with Master Robert Fatheree in Goshin Jujitsu and Tri O Ryu Jujitsu, currently holds a Sandan/3rd Degree Black Belt in Goshin Jujitsu and Nidan/2nd Degree Black Belt in Tri O Ryu Jujitsu, and currently working towards further advancement.

-Master Instructor Duane taught Hapkido and was co-owner/owner of Tiger Martial Arts, LLC in Prairieville, La. from Dec 2010 through September 2018.
-He is now teaching Hapkido and Self-Defense classes in Meadville, Ms.
+Master Instructor Duane taught Hapkido and was co-owner/instructor of Tiger Martial Arts, LLC in Prairieville, La. from Dec 2010 through September 2018.

 Master Instructor Duane is also currently working on further advancement in Hapkido in the United States Korean Martial Arts Federation (President Grand Master J.R.
 West)